Amiaoghg/Web-API/docs/SCHEMAS.md

                     etc...
                 ],
-                "f": array of key paths (strings) of features that should be blocked for standards that match this rule.
+                "f": array of key paths (strings) of features that should be blocked for standards that match this rule .
             },
             {
                 "p": ...